Last Updated on August 10, 2021

 I tend to save whenever it comes to something that is “on trend.”
 I also tend to save for anything that I think of as accessories, meaning they are accents in the room.
 Those accents include:

 - Area rugs.
-Area rugs make a huge impact in a room, so they are a great opportunity to help you decorate on a budget.
+Area rugs make a huge impact in a room, so they are a great opportunity to help you decorate on a budget (if you are unsure about choosing a rug, check out this post about how to choose the correct size rug for a living room).
 I NEVER buy expensive area rugs.
 There are too many super affordable options out there!
 And though the quality may not be as high as expensive area rugs, I know that I'll want to update my rugs far more frequently than my foundational furniture pieces.
 This rug that we purchased for our family room was inexpensive and the quality is shockingly high!
 It's so soft and plush.